wandb/wandb/BREAKING.md

     - Owner: @jacobromero
     - Deprecated after 0.19.9

-- Remove storing system settings in temporary directory
+- Remove fallback of storing system settings in a temporary directory when we don't have permissions to write to `~/.config/wandb/settings`
     - Owner: @jacobromero
     - Can do in >=0.20